Organizations face a 29.6% chance of experiencing a data breach in the next 2 years.

 The solution is to use specialized data discovery tools that index hidden areas of the web.
-The Echosec Systems Platform tool, Beacon, allows users to search and filter the first signs of a breach, such as a company email domain, on the deep and dark web from the safety of their regular browser.
+The Echosec Systems Platform allows users to search and filter the first signs of a breach, such as a company email domain, on the deep and dark web from the safety of their regular browser.

-Beacon also has a breaches feature that allows organizations to search for their PII in a growing repository of over 10 billion leaked records.
+The Platform has a breaches feature that allows organizations to search for their PII in a growing repository of over 10 billion leaked records.
 The feature makes breached data searchable within a few days of the initial incident so that companies can react faster and minimize damage and costs.

 Wildcard search for a company email handle in Beacon’s Breaches tab.
 The search discovered 69,080 leaked records associated with this email across a number of breach incidents.

 The key to handling any crisis is speed-to-information, and data breaches are no exception.
 As cyberattacks grow in their volume and complexity, detecting breaches as early as possible is a security team’s best strategy next to blocking or preventing attacks altogether.

 Accessing hidden online networks and data breach repositories will be crucial for corporate cybersecurity as attack vectors evolve—both as a product of technology and of real-world crises like global pandemics.